amber-lang/amber-docs/docs/stdlib/doc/math.md

 pub fun abs(number: Num): Num
 ```

-Returns the absolute value of the number
+Returns the absolute value of a number